-Copies of all research records for VAHCS studies must be kept for the length of time specified in the VA Records Control Schedule after the close of the study.

-Records, including identifiers, must be retained following the disposition instructions that have been approved by the National Archives and Records Administration (NARA) and are published in VHA RCS 10-1.
-If storage is needed for records after study closure, contact Sommarani.Chan@va.gov, Research Records Manager, for storage.
+Copies of all research records for VAHCS studies must be kept indefinitely after the close of the study.
+Records, including identifiers, must be retained until disposition instructions are approved by the National Archives and Records Administration (NARA) and are published in VHA RCS 10-1.